Correlation Lengths for Stochastic Matrix Product States: Introduction

 \subsection{Matrix Product States}

 Matrix product states (MPS) play a central role in quantum many-body theory and quantum information.
-They provide efficient representations of not-too-strongly entangled quantum states and form the basis of powerful numerical methods, such as the density matrix renormalization group (DMRG) \cite{White_1992,schollwock2011} and its descendants.
+They provide efficient representations of not-too-strongly entangled quantum states \cite{fannes1992finitely, PerezGarcia2007} and form the basis of powerful numerical methods, such as the density matrix renormalization group (DMRG) \cite{White_1992,schollwock2011} and its descendants.
 MPS and tensor-network methods have become key tools for understanding quantum many-body systems, for instance, in the many-body localized phase where constrained entanglement growth preserves computational tractability \cite{abanin2019,orus2019}.
 MPS and their multidimensional generalization—tensor networks (TN)—also appear prominently in variational quantum algorithms (VQA) \cite{Haghshenas_2022,Rudolph_2023,Watanabe_2024}.
-A key structural feature of MPS is exponential clustering of correlations in the thermodynamic limit, a property that underlies their algorithmic usefulness.
+A key structural feature of MPS is exponential clustering of correlations in the thermodynamic limit, a property that underlies their algorithmic usefulness \cite{fannes1992finitely, PerezGarcia2007}.
 For \emph{deterministic, translation–invariant} MPS, exponential clustering is well understood via the spectral theory of transfer operators \cite{orus2014,hastings2007}.

-Random MPS arise naturally in the study of noisy quantum circuits, statistical ensembles of tensor networks, and models of disordered quantum matter such as many-body localized phases.
-The behavior of \emph{random} MPS has only recently begun to be systematically explored \cite{Garnerone_2010,Haferkamp_2021,abanin2019,Movassagh_2022,Lancien_2021,Chen_2024}.
+Random MPS arise naturally in the study of noisy quantum circuits, statistical ensembles of tensor networks, and models of disordered quantum matter such as many-body localized phases \cite{Brandao2016, Nahum2017, Bauer2013}.
+The behavior of certain \emph{random} MPS (and more generally random tensor networks) has only recently begun to be systematically explored \cite{Garnerone_2010,Haferkamp_2021,abanin2019,Movassagh_2022,Lancien_2021,Cheng_2023, Chen_2024, L_io_2025,Hayden2016, Qi2018}.
 Understanding their typical correlation properties is crucial for bridging quantum information theory with statistical mechanics in disordered settings.
-Moreover, randomized MPS have proved useful for analyzing the presence (and absence) of barren plateaus in quantum machine learning \cite{https://doi.org/10.48550/arxiv.2205.06679,Liu_2022}.
+Moreover, randomized MPS have proved useful for analyzing the presence (and absence) of barren plateaus in quantum machine learning \cite{Garcia2023,Liu_2022}.